 It could be a dangerous industry, due to the highly flammable nature of this plastic.
 Factory fires, some fatal, occurred both here and overseas.
 A later form called cellulose acetate was cheaper and less flammable than cellulose nitrate.
-It was used to make buttons in Australia by companies such as Leda in the 1950s (sometimes trademarked as ‘Permaloid’.)
+A brand name for this was Tenite.

-According to ‘An Insight Into Plastics’ by BTR Nylex Ltd. in 1917 buttons were moulded from powdered phenol-formadehyde (a.k.a.
-Bakelite) imported into Australia.
-This was probably done by Berthold Herrman.
+According to ‘An Insight Into Plastics’ by BTR Nylex Ltd. in 1917 buttons were moulded from powdered phenol-formadehyde.
+This was done by pioneer Frederick Spencer Dalton in his Sydney backyard to produce buttons for army great coats.
 Moulded Plastics (Australasia) Pty.
 Ltd. made ‘Duperite’ products from 1932.
 These included buttons for the Australian Military Forces between 1940-44.

 Casein plastic (a.k.a.
 Galalith, literally meaning milk-stone ,or ‘Erinoid’) was first presented in 1900.
 It was an inexpensive and more humane alternative to ivory, horn and bone products.
 Casein was favoured for button production because it wasn’t flammable like celluloid and could be produced in many colours.
 It also polished up to a beautiful luster.
 Initially Australian-made casein was mostly exported to markets such as Canada, the USA, England and Japan where it was made into many products including buttons, buckles, and combs.
 Many people bemoaned the fact that, just like with so much other Australian produce, it was exported only to be re-imported as value-added objects.
 A newspaper report from December 1929 stated that ‘no buttons were (being) manufactured in Australia.’
 However, this is incorrect, as the Herrman’s were producing casein buttons in the 1920s (see the General Plastics page).
 In 1937 at the North Coast National Exhibition, casein buttons, reportedly (but perhaps wrongly) products of Norco, were displayed.
 In the collection of the Powerhouse Museum, Sydney is a casein formaldehyde button made in 1944 by General Plastics.
 Although it is claimed to be ‘one of the earliest… to be manufactured in New South Wales’ this again is a mistake as explained in a 1945 a newspaper article; ‘For many years, Australian factories have been making buttons from casein plastic; one enterprise alone makes 45 million buttons.'(Sydney Morning Herald 30th January 1945 page 2.)